-Most people know that thrift store shopping is an excellent way to save money on everything from household goods to children’s clothing, but do you know the secrets to saving EVEN MORE at thrift stores and getting the best value for your dollar?
+Most people know that thrift store shopping is an excellent way to save money on everything from furniture and household goods to children’s and vintage clothing, but do you know the thrift store secrets to saving EVEN MORE and getting the best value for your dollar?
 Here are some tips to help you as you head out to go thrift store shopping the next time!

 Thrift Store Shopping Tips